ciao-yujintonic/msc-portfolio/mini-projects/ray-tracer/README.md

 It means (1) small `t` points close to the camera, and (2) large `t` points fartehr away.
 So when a ray intersects multiple objects, the object with the smallest positive `t` is the one that appears in the final image.

-=> This is how real light works that the surface your eye sees first is the one closest along that direction.

 #### 2. intersection math is simple
 Ray tracing is about a repetitive question to check ```if this ray hit the object? then at what t?```